Shenzhen Special Economic Zone: Population characteristics

 Before Shenzhen became a special economic zone in 1980, it existed as a small city containing only 310,000 residents and less than 30,000 workers.
 By the end of 2000, however, the population had grown to 4.33 million and its labor force to 3.09 million.
 By 2007, the official population count reached 8.6 million, of which only 2.1 million people were permanent residents, but it is difficult to estimate the exact population because of millions of unaccounted migrant workers, and the true population could have reached 12-14 million.

 Less than 30 percent of the population are permanent residents.
 These are mainly state officials, entrepreneurs, technicians and skilled workers who have traveled from major cities.
 The other 70 percent are temporary residents, mainly migrant laborers from rural areas who lack official household registration and citizenship.
 The majority of migrants in Shenzhen are female.
 Pun Ngai, president of the Chinese Women Working Network and sociology professor at the Hong Kong University of Science and Technology, suggests that the rapid economic development of Shenzhen and the advancement of its position in the global economy are dependent on extracting female workers from the rural areas, and considers this process to be a precarious employment system in which women face inhumane working conditions and receive low wages for extensive hours.

 Legislation

 SEZs were authorized to develop their own legislation.
-The Shenzhen Special Economic Zone was the most active SEZ for legislative experiments from 1979-1990 and its legislation had a significant role in shaping national economic law on foreign trade and investment during that period.
+The Shenzhen Special Economic Zone was the most active SEZ for legislative experiments from 1979 to 1990 and its legislation had a significant role in shaping national economic law on foreign trade and investment during that period.